annakorda/PocketQuest/README.md

 ## Dataset Availability

 Due to GitHub storage limits:
-- Only scripts, logs, and trained model are provided
+- All scripts, logs, and trained model are provided
 - Full datasets (raw PDBs, Connolly surfaces) can be shared upon request via Google Drive.